Who is my advisor?

 - Check your NICC email for communication from your advisor that includes important updates and registration dates.

 - Contact your advisor to schedule an appointment when you need assistance and each semester prior to registration.
 Be sure to schedule your appointment early, advisors’ schedules fill up quickly, especially close to registration.

 - Show up early for your appointment.
 If you need to reschedule be sure to contact the Student Services Office.

 - Know course Placement Chart and how assessment scores relate to your readiness for college level courses.
 The ALEKS® assesses your math readiness, while the ACCUPLACER® assesses your readiness in reading and writing.
 Assessment is available at both campuses and all center locations.

 - Discuss your personal values, interests and goals for academics and life.

 - Prepare a list of questions to discuss when meeting with your advisor.

 - Know your student ID number and bring all documents from previous advising appointments.

 - Review your education plan and understand your degree requirements.
 Create a list of courses you would like to take each semester and review course schedules for days and times that work best for you.

 - Discuss factors that influence your selection of classes. (i.e. job, family, commuting, transfer institution, etc.)

-- Ask your advisor for information on resources such as the learning center, disability services, TRIO-SSS, student life or counseling.
+- Ask your advisor for information on resources such as the learning center, accessibility services, TRIO-SSS, student life or counseling.

 - Understand and adhere to institutional policies and procedures.

 - Identify transfer credit equivalencies if necessary.

 - Send official transcripts from all previously attended schools to the Admissions Office.
 The Registrar will then evaluate your transcript to determine which credits will satisfy degree requirements.

 What can I expect during my advising appointment?